akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 77: Wednesday May 12, 2021

+**Pomodoros Completed**: 7

+**Today's Progress**: Finished the blocks assignment in Lesson 5, attended a SPOT study group

+**My Feelings**: Today was my first SPOT meetup, and I found it really helpful.
+I need a lot of practice talking through my answers.
+Also feeling good that I have a clear plan of action through the end of this week and next week.

 ### Day 76: Tuesday May 11, 2021

 **Pomodoros Completed**: 5